Focal Calibration Loss: Controlling Posterior Distortion in Deep Neural Classifiers: Experimental Results

 \subsubsection{Classification Error}

 The Tab.~\ref{tab:class-error} presents the classification error (\%) on the test set for various methods across different datasets and models.
-FCL consistently achieves the lowest classification error in most cases across all datasets and models, demonstrating its effectiveness in reducing test errors.
+FCL consistently achieves the lowest classification error in most cases across all datasets and models, demonstrating its effectiveness in reducing test errors, especially in CIFAR-100 and News datasets.